 Reading and discussing books with your child is a great way to get them hooked on reading.
 Playing games when you are out and about, such as eye spy or asking your child if they can recognise letters and words on signs, is another easy way for your child to begin to practise their reading.
-For more ideas on helping your child with reading, please pick up a leaflet from school.

 Year 1 – Year 6